-The ISVLSI 2018 will be held at
+The ISVLSI 2018 will be held during July 9-11 at

 The university campus of PolyU is located in Hung Hom, Kowloon, on a 9.46-hectare site adjacent to the Cross Harbour Tunnel.
 In addition to classrooms, laboratories and academic facilities, the campus offers sport, recreational facilities and other facilities including multi-purpose auditorium and Industrial Centre.
 A full range of campus services including restaurants, bookstore and banks are also provided.

 Free WiFi named "Wi-Fi.HK via PolyU" is availabe on campus.

 Located at the centre of the city, PolyU is easily accessible by various means of public transport.
 Typical choices:

 For public buses that run through the Cross Harbour Tunnel - get off at the stop at the entrance/exit of the Tunnel on the Kowloon side.

 Positioned at the mouth of the Pearl River Delta on the coast of southern China, Hong Kong’s geographical position as a gateway between the East and West has made it an attractive centre for international trade.
 As a reflection of this, the heart of Asia’s world city has always been the bustling and beautiful Victoria Harbour.
 Hong Kong’s 1,104-square-kilometer area comprises Hong Kong Island, which lies to the south of the harbour, the Kowloon Peninsula, which forms its northern shores, the New Territories to the north of Kowloon, which stretch all the way to Mainland China, and more than 200 outlying islands, including Lantau Island, where Hong Kong International Airport is located.